MasqueradeOfSilence/sails-tool/PROJECT_NOTES.md

 - Ideally, we will be able to export our Houdini project as a text file.
 - Link: https://www.sidefx.com/docs/houdini/assets/textfiles.html
 - USD (a future tool from Pixar that we might want to explore): https://graphics.pixar.com/usd/overview.html

+How to commit to GitHub:

+  git add.
+  git commit -m "message"
+  git push

+  Type username and password

+  Then, submit PR.